Nico-Rapallo/ProjectPenney/README.md

 ### March 2024

 ## Overview
 This repository generates and scores decks for the card version of Penney's Game and creates heatmap visualizations of win/loss rates.
-It is compatable with what any n-card variant of the game where 2<=n<=7 (7 is arbitrary cut-off) and both trick and total card scoring variants.
-It contains 1-million decks pre-generated and scored as well as win/loss rate heatmap visualizations.
+It scores for both trick and total card scoring variants.
+It is compatable with what any n-card variant of the game where 2<=n<=7 (7 is arbitrary cut-off).
+It contains 1-million decks pre-generated and scored as well as win/loss rate heatmap visualizations for every hand-size.

 ---